defold/doc/docs/en/manuals/test.md

     self.speed = 6
 end

--- This is a comment to the functionality of the function function update(self, dt)
+-- This is a comment to the functionality of the function and it is running quite long to force a linebreak function update(self, dt)
     for i, p in ipairs(pieces) do -- <3>
         local pos = go.get_position(p)